 - 1 tablespoon unsweetened smooth peanut butter

-- For the tacos: In a large skillet, heat the olive oil over medium-high heat.
+- In a large skillet, heat the olive oil over medium-high heat.
 Once the oil is shimmering, add the fish and begin to sear, sprinkling with black pepper.
 The fish will whiten on the bottom and around the sides as it cooks, and you will flip it once.
 (This should take 3-5 minutes, depending on the thickness of the fish.)

 - Once you've flipped the fish, add the soy sauce on top of it, and cook until the fish is cooked through.
 Remove from the heat and add the sesame seeds.